39 total views, 1 views today

 You can use stickers to your weapon in Gunsmith mode.
 You can use up to 4 stickers per weapon.
 Stickers are also available from in-game events, battle pass, crates and lucky draws.

 This is how Gunsmith works.
-Make sure to beware of every feature mentioned above before grinding for weapon attachments, camos and choosing best attachments.
+Make sure to beware of every feature mentioned above before grinding for weapon attachments, camos and choosing the best attachments.